-There are some great places in Ryedale where you can buy your Christmas tree, some where you can make it into more of a family outing rather than just a shopping trip.
+There are some great places in and around Ryedale where you can buy your Christmas tree, some where you can make it into more of a family outing rather than just a shopping trip.

 In our house, there is something exciting about going to get the tree.
 It means Christmas really is coming and the kids love it.
 Getting a good tree is really important to me, there is nothing worse than having to look at an unbalanced, bald, half dead tree for a month!